 The U.S. Postal Service does not deliver mail to 501 Pole Hill Rd so make sure to use the PO Box unless UPS or FedEx carriers are being used.

 Many Christian colleges accept the studies completed at Ravencrest Chalet for transfer credit.
 This makes our program beneficial to those students who plan to continue with their college education.
 For those interested in missionary work, our school satisfies most mission agency requirements of thirty credit hours of formal Bible training.
+For a list of schools that accept transfer credit from Ravencrest Chalet, click here.

 The Bible School is approved for the training of Veterans and eligible persons.